 Lin•strom, n.: in Swedish, a name evoking a brook or stream (strom) flowing through blue flax (or linseed, lin) blossoms; thus, a landscape marked by ongoing change shaping an old field, liquid movement inscribing tradition and feeding the roots of plants both horticultural (Linum usitatissimum, cultivated for food and fiber) and wild (Linum bienne, native to the Mediterranian and western Europe); thus, both rooted and searching, transient and local.
 Sometimes considered anachronistic.

-John’s current book project, Havening, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
-By putting Bailey’s high ideals and agrarian reform project into the context of Linstrom’s postmodern life, these fellow South Havenites, separated by some hundred fifty years’ nearness, struggle to remap new ways to live as an individual in a corporatized and fad-stricken world.
+John’s researched memoir, tentatively titled Undertone, takes the life and work of L. H. Bailey and slams it smack into twenty-first century topsoil.
+By putting Bailey’s high ideals and agrarian reform project into the context of Linstrom’s postmodern life, these fellow South Havenites, separated by some hundred thirty years’ nearness, struggle to remap better ways to live both as individual and as community member in a corporatized and fad-stricken world.
 Central to that struggle is a looming question of place and home—how can we find true sanctuary in a society so insistently transient and a planet so suddenly volatile?
-How do we haven ourselves when our anchor lines keep snapping in the current?
+How do we haven ourselves when our anchor lines keep snapping in the unearthly current?

-Liberty Hyde Bailey, Jr. (1858-1954) was an influential agrarian philosopher, advocate of "nature-study" in primary schools, "Father of Modern Horticulture," bestselling author of 65 books and editor of some 140 more, Chair of Theodore Roosevelt's national Country-Life Commission, pioneering plant explorer and photographer, and the revered founding Dean of the College of Agriculture at Cornell University.
-His writings and philosophies influenced writers as diverse and influential as Aldo Leopold, Pearl Buck, Wendell Berry, Wes Jackson, and even Marianne Moore.
-You can read a thumbnail sketch of his fascinating life story, which John wrote for the Bailey Museum, here, or check out the 1956 biography by Philip Dorf, Liberty Hyde Bailey: An Informal Biography.
+Liberty Hyde Bailey, Jr. (1858-1954) was an influential agrarian philosopher, advocate of "nature-study" in primary schools, "Father of Modern Horticulture," bestselling author of over 70 books and editor of some 140 more, Chair of Theodore Roosevelt's national Commission on Country Life, pioneering plant explorer and photographer, and the revered founding Dean of the New York State College of Agriculture at Cornell University.
+His writings have influenced writers as diverse and influential as Marianne Moore, Aldo Leopold, Pearl Buck, and Wendell Berry.
+You can read a thumbnail sketch of his fascinating life story, which John wrote for the Bailey Museum, here, or check out the 1956 biography by Philip Dorf, Liberty Hyde Bailey: An Informal Biography, for a fuller profile.